department-of-veterans-affairs/va.gov-team/content/chatbot-copy.md

 #### 17. Can I be tested for coronavirus COVID-19 at VA?

-**This depends on many factors, including:**
+**This depends on many factors, including your:**
-- Severity of symptoms
+- Symptoms and their severity
 - Other existing illnesses or conditions
 - Possible exposure